CryShana/CryMedia/README.md

 audio.Load();
 // audio.Load(24); // <-- you can specify bit-depth (16, 24, 32)

-// read next frame (in S16LE format - depends on used bit-depth) var sample = audio.NextSample();
+// read next sample (in S16LE format - depends on used bit-depth) var sample = audio.NextSample();

 // get value from first channel (index 0)